Aston Merrygold: 2014–present: Solo career

 On 23 September 2014, Merrygold signed with Warner Bros.
 Records to release his debut album Showstopper, preceded by lead single "Get Stupid" on 24 July 2015.
 He premiered the "Get Stupid" video on 26 May 2015.
 Merrygold then announced that he would be releasing a six-track EP instead of the Showstopper album, titled Precious.
 Merrygold posted a yellow picture on his Twitter and Instagram accounts, asking fans to "play around" with the filters to reveal a "hidden message", which revealed the name of the EP and its release date, 28 April 2017.
 Only the single "Precious" was included on the EP.
 On going solo, Merrygold has explained that he can be "expressive as [he likes]" rather than considering what his fellow JLS members would think of a song.

 On 5 May 2017, Merrygold released the single "Trudy".
 On 27 May 2017, Merrygold guest presented an episode of The Playlist.
 In August 2017, Merrygold was announced as a contestant for the fifteenth series of Strictly Come Dancing.
 He was partnered with professional dancer Janette Manrara and reached the seventh week of the competition, losing the dance off to Mollie King and AJ Pritchard.
+The decision to eliminate Merrygold instead of King was not popular with viewers and bosses, who went on social media to vent their anger at the decision.
 In February 2018, Merrygold's 2015 single Get Stupid featured in a newly launched TV commercial released by Samsung promoting the Galaxy S9 smartphone.
 Merrygold was picked in July 2018 as Elvis Duran's Artist of the Month.
 He was featured on NBC's Today show hosted by Hoda Kotb and Kathie Lee Gifford, broadcast nationally in the United States on 19 July 2018 where he performed a live version of his single "Get Stupid".
 In 2019, he was cast in the CBBC series Almost Never as Jordan.
 He stated that he used his knowledge of the music industry, particularly from his time with JLS, as inspiration for the role.

 From 2020 to 2021, Merrygold competed in the ITV singing series The Masked Singer UK as Robin; he finished in third place.
 He chose the alias of Robin because Robin from DC Comics's real name is Dick Grayson and Merrygold's son's name is Grayson.
 In 2022, Merrygold returned in the third series final masked as Robin to perform a duet with Charlotte Church masked as Mushroom.

 In September 2021, Merrygold became a judge on the Irish talent show The Big Deal along with Boy George, Jedward, Lyra, and Deirdre O'Kane.